colinhacks/zod/README.md

 });
 ```

-> ⚠️If you use async refinements, you must use the `.parseAsync` method to parse data!
+> ⚠️ If you use async refinements, you must use the `.parseAsync` method to parse data!
 Otherwise Zod will throw an error.

 #### Relationship to transforms